1949 Eastern Guatemalan floods: Impact

 The estimated number of people affected by the disaster varies widely amongst sources.
 At the time of the floods, the government placed this number at a maximum of 20,000 people, while news sources reported around 100,000 people being forced into homelessness.
 The death toll at the time of the event was estimated by the Government at around 1000 people, however, modern day analysis suggests that around 40,000 people were killed by the flooding.
-The American Ambassador in Guatemala, in a telegram to the U.S, outlined some of the ambiguity concerning the death toll at the time of the event.
+The American Ambassador in Guatemala, Richard Patterson, Jr., outlined in a telegram to the U.S. President Truman some of the ambiguity concerning the death toll at the time of the event.
 "My impression based upon three-day intensive survey including long flight over affected areas, talks with President Gonzáles Arévalo, other government officials and representative businessmen, is that devastation and loss life result floods exaggerated by press (encouraged intentionally or unintentionally by government), that immediate relief needs well in hand, but that country suffered heavily economically and government confronted serious long-range financial problem respecting rehabilitation."A reported emergency period of 30–60 days immediately followed the disaster, directly affecting the 260,000 inhabitants of Guatemala at the time.
 Unlike many other great floods of the world, no widespread epidemics were reported.